GeorgeHahn/Avalon/README.md

  - ▢ [#11](https://github.com/GeorgeHahn/Avalon/issues/11) *Barrel jack is a through hole part, should be switched to SMT*
  - ▢ [#12](https://github.com/GeorgeHahn/Avalon/issues/12) *Should have more input capacitors*
  - ▢ [#13](https://github.com/GeorgeHahn/Avalon/issues/13) *Should switch away from micro USB connectors for improved durability*
- - ▢ [#14](https://github.com/GeorgeHahn/Avalon/issues/14) *Clock distribution IC U5 can probably be replaced with a buffer without any negative impact*
  - ☑ *Location for C2, C25-27, C15 is suboptimal*